WSSSDC/ScrewTheCurve/README.md

 - Refine the user authentication process
 - Incorporate ML into the bio to match users off similar bios as well
-- Add self reporting scores so we can also match users off exam scores
+- Add self-reporting scores so we can also match users off exam scores
 - Create time-limited events for assignment group creation

 ![tech_stack](https://user-images.githubusercontent.com/47152801/150666056-da50b7af-9657-4dee-8637-f741f375fa0a.png)